 An elegant setting with all original; hand carved marble fireplace, carved window valances, and 14 foot pier mirror flanked by both carved pocket doors and 12 foot French windows leading to the dining room and foyer make this a sophisticated room in which to sit under the chandelier and view the paintings and pastels reflective of masterworks from the turn of the century.
 A grand piano, sofa, side chairs, and French window pocket doors that lead to the Whitney Street porch and also the front balcony complete this exceptional room.

 Rich maple and birds eye maple woodwork surround a stunning dining table set for ten with the Batcheller signature chargers, linen, crystal and china that dominates this stylish room decorated in greens, mauve and white.
 Four additional tables each set for two bring the capacity to eighteen allowing us, if necessary, to accommodate all of our breakfast guests at the same time.

 Different porches, different perspectives: the parlor porch receives bright morning sun and gives you the passing parade along residential Whitney Street; the library porch is sun shaded until the last glowing hours of dusk and even then is protected by awnings.
-The library porch with its rattan furniture, ceiling fan and flowering plants is evocative of a more relaxed and gracious era and yet the racing prints on both porches remind you of the excitement that is Saratoga.
+The library porch with its ceiling fan and flowering plants is evocative of a more relaxed and gracious era and yet the racing prints on both porches remind you of the excitement that is Saratoga.

 Connect With Us And Tell Your Friends